InesGhaouel/Social_Robotics_Project/README.md

 The purpose of this project is to integrate a human feedback into an agent's learning .

 We first did a benchmark of similar existing projects :
-#Tableau avec la liste des papers

-Then we chose :
+Then we chose to implement  the TAMER algorithm from "Interactively Shaping Agents via Human Reinforcement" (Knox, Stone - 2009)

 We replicate this project by adding two ways for the user to give a feedback.
 The first one is by speech : "yes" or "no" using Speech to text file (recording then reading then return the text ).